abhikash08/Task1_240033/Readme.md

 Google drive link of the game :
 **DISCLAIMER**
 *The platforms sometimes get behind the background and sometimes work fine.
 I have sorted the layers correctly but still this issue is persisting so please while testing out my game please either restart or die and play again.
-I will attach photos of my scene view and game view in the google drive that will contain the build of my game
+I will attach photos of my scene view and game view in this google drive https://drive.google.com/drive/folders/1bs0H2tqHUjb1wUcOCGYvnFWAEkJvY5Xk?usp=sharing

 https://drive.google.com/drive/folders/1Qf1NUzpiG53px6mOpDCxdsz3dJOBD65a?usp=sharing